Ruby McCollum: Background

-Dr. C. Leroy Adams had a reputation as a "benevolent and popular doctor who administered to the needy."
 In 1952 he was elected to the state senate.
 His associate, Dr. Dillard Workman, campaigned for him.
 Adams was considered to have a potential political future as Governor.

-Workman was Ruby McCollum's physician when she was pregnant with Adams' child.
-He performed the autopsy on Adams and testified to McCollum's sanity during her trial.
+Workman was Ruby McCollum's physician when she was pregnant with Adams's child.
+He performed the autopsy on Adams and testified to McCollum's sanity during her initial trial.

-It was discovered after his death that Adams had forged his way into medical school and had falsified information regarding tenants at his farm to receive more government funding.
+It was discovered years after his death, by a team researching a documentary film, that Adams had forged recommendations that supported his admission to medical school.
+He also later admitted that he falsified information regarding tenants at his farm in order to receive more government funding.